xzwthu/GASNet/readme.md

 Three modules with optimizable parameters compose the framework of GASNet, the segmenter (S), the generator (G), and the discriminator (D).
     The segmenter (S) predicts the infected areas given a CT volume.
 The generator (G) generates a new volume.
-By replacing lesion areas in the original volume by the generated volume, a synthesis volume is obtained.
+By replacing lesion areas in the original volume by the generated volume, a synthetic volume is obtained.
-    The synthetic volumes and the real healthy volumes are input into a discriminator (D) for classification.
+    The synthetic volume and the real healthy volume are input into a discriminator (D) for classification.
 The parameters of the G and the S are optimized to make the synthetic volume look as similar as possible to a real healthy volume, so that the discriminator can not distinguish.
       Original COVID-19 volume and the generated volume are also fed into the D as auxiliary constraints.
       Only the S part is needed during the test,